Pydantic AI takes the nice ergonomics of FastAPI and brings it to agents and LLMs. It's super easy

 - Wrap the agent invocation within an

-AgentHandler
+AgentHandler function.

 - Read the user's input from